 - Answered, but terminated before media negotiation completed

 - Moved into meeting

 - Ended whilst in waiting room

-- Number of calls per day (showing point-to-point, ad hoc, and scheduled conference calls)
+- Number of calls per day (showing point-to-point, ad hoc, and scheduled meeting calls)

-- Number of call minutes per day (showing point-to-point, ad hoc, and scheduled conference calls)
+- Number of call minutes per day (showing point-to-point, ad hoc, and scheduled meeting calls)